Liolios42/Coclustering-in-binary-hypergraphs/README.md

-# Coclustering in Binary Hypergraphs
+# Coclustering on binary hypergraphs

 This repository contains the scripts used to produce the results of my M.Sc.
-Mathematics thesis, titled *"Coclustering in Binary Hypergraphs"*.
+Mathematics thesis, titled *"Coclustering on binary hypergraphs"*.